 Unfortunately The Grid has been a total flop.
 It ranks dead last in customer satisfaction among website builders:

-The Grid demonstrated a strong public desire for AI website builders— so other website companies have follow suit.
+The Grid demonstrated a strong public desire for AI website builders— so other website companies have followed suit to get that label of “easiest website builder”.

 Wix launched ADI, an “Artificial Design Intelligence” tool, in 2016.
 They claimed it would “set a new standard for web design.”